 Firstly, we will pursue compensation known as general damages.
 This is an award of money for the pain and suffering you have endured as a result of the negligence.

 General damages are awards that are made for pain, suffering and loss of amenity of life.
 Loss of amenity means the ability to complete activities, either temporarily or permanently.
 This is an award that is designed to compensate you for the actual injuries suffered, and the effect those have had on your quality of life.

 In regards to claims for occupational cancer, the court will be largely guided by the Judicial Guidelines.
 As a rough guide and on consideration of the JSB Guidelines for general damages, an award for bladder cancer for general damages could fall between £50,000 – £100,000.

-Why use Oakwood Solicitors to make your Clinical Negligence case?
+Why use Oakwood Solicitors to make your Industrial Disease case?